mindeng/nom-exif/README.md

 -   **Zero-copy when appropriate:** Use borrowing and slicing instead of copying whenever possible.
--   **Minimize I/O operations:** When metadata is stored at the end of a larger file (such as a MOV file), `Seek` rather than `Read` to quickly locate the location of the metadata.
+-   **Minimize I/O operations:** When metadata is stored at the end/middle of a large file (such as a MOV/HEIC file does), `Seek` rather than `Read` to quickly locate the location of the metadata.
 -   **Pay as you go:** When extracting Exif data, only the information corresponding to the specified Exif tags are parsed to reduce the overhead when processing a large number of files.

 ## Usage